dlannan/defold-opensteer/README.md

 - Character control and behavior
 - Vehicle traffic control and behavior
 - Group management in large scale (LQDB specifically)
-- Phsyics systems that need course initial collision checks
+- Phywics systems that need coarse initial collision checks

 ## Licenses
 This project is distributed under the MIT license as OpenSteer is.